acend/openshift-operations-training/content/en/docs/02/04_update.md

 ![Release notes](update-release-notes.png)

-The update process from the web console is pretty straight forward.
+The update process from the web console is pretty straightforward.
 To start the update, all you have to do is press two buttons.

 Click the update button and confirm the update to the target version by again clicking on the update button:

 ![Start update](update-available.png)

-The update process will start updating the ClusterOperators:
+The update process will start updating the cluster operators:

 ![Update started](update-update-status-01.png)

-You can see the details of the ClusterOperators in the second tab:
+You can see more details in the second tab:

 ![ClusterOperators status](update-co-status.png)

-Worker Nodes may continue to update after the update of Master Nodes and ClusterOperators are complete:
+Worker nodes may continue to update after the update of the masters and cluster operators is complete:

 ![Worker still updating](update-worker.png)